 Take the following three steps to calculate the debt to asset ratio.
 All information comes from your company's balance sheet.

 - To calculate the debt-to-asset ratio, look at the firm's balance sheet; specifically, the liability side of the balance sheet.
 Add together the current liabilities and long-term debt.

 - Look at the asset side of the balance sheet.
 Add together the current assets and the net fixed assets.

 - Divide the result from Step One (total liabilities or debt) by the result from Step Two (total assets).
 You will get a percentage.
 For example, if you have a total debt of $100 and your total assets are $200, then you have a debt-to-assets ratio of 50%.

 To find relevant meaning in the ratio result, compare it with other years of ratio data for your firm using trend analysis, and with the debt-to-asset ratio for other firms in your industry.
 If your debt ratio is too high, relative to your company's own history or the industry-standard ratio, it's important to take an investigative look at the driving causes.

 Companies with high debt-to-asset ratios may be at risk, especially in an increasing interest rate market.
-Creditors might get concerned if the company carries a large percentage of debt.
+Creditors might get concerned if the company carries a large percentage of the debt.
 They may demand that the company pay some of it back before taking on any more debt.

 The debt-to-equity ratio is often used instead of the debt to asset ratio.
-The liabilities to asset ratio, calculated as total liabilities divided by total assets, provides similar insight.
+The liabilities to asset ratio, calculated as total liabilities divided by total assets, provide similar insight.